Sangisetty7/jenkins/kcustomized_jenkins_agent/README.md

     The first one is to get the Dockerfile from our Github repository.
     The second one will build the image according to the tag mentioned.
     The third one is pushing the built image to your Docker Hub registry.
-    Finally, we will cleanup the previously built image on the local server.

 **7.**  Some ideas to go further with Jenkins: